julienetie/maya/README.md

 - `.js-user-interfaces  // Must be plural`

-*Style selectors and JavaScript selectors must be completely decoupled* JavaScript class selectors must be pluralised and only used for mulitple references.
+*Style selectors and JavaScript selectors must be completely decoupled* JavaScript class selectors must be pluralised and only used for mulitiple references.

 ## State
-State is a class that starts with an underscore, is fully uppercased and spaced by underscores.
+State is a class that starts with an underscore, is fully upper-cased and spaced by underscores.
 - `._LIGHTS_ON`
 - `._LIGHTS_OFF`
 - .`_SHOW_VOUCHER`